rafalp/Misago/README.rst

 Frontend
 --------

-With exception of Admin Panel, Misago frontend is powered by Ember.js application backed by Django API.
-This application relies on Ember-CLI toolkit for development.
+With exception of Admin Panel, Misago frontend is powered by Mithril.js application backed by Django API.
+This application relies on custom Node.js-based toolkit for development.

-To learn more about it please see README file located in emberapp directory.

 Bug reports, features and feedback